epigramx/WiimoteHook/index.md

 ![3 images](https://i.imgur.com/ZyIqZMe.png)

 ## What this is:
 WiimoteHook is software for the Nintendo Wii Remote that has native support for MotionPlus-based motion, the Nunchuk, Rumble, Mouse emulation from Gyroscope data, and XInput output.
-It can be used in a standalone fashion as an XInput, DS4 or mouse emulation layer but when combined with Cemuhook it provides 6-axes based motion on Cemu games from gyroscope and accelerometer data to the emulated GamePad.
+It can be used in a standalone fashion as an XInput, DS4 or mouse emulation layer but when combined with Cemuhook's motion API it provides 6-axes based motion on Cemu games from gyroscope and accelerometer data to the emulated GamePad or emulated Wii Remote.

 When driving a vanilla Wii Remote without MotionPlus hardware, the software retains basic 3-axes motion via Accelerometer data, which can be useful on games that use it as a "Wii Wheel", like Mario Kart 8.